MorenoAfriansyah/Infrastructure-Build-Cost-Dashboard/README.md

 # Infrastructure-Build-Cost-Dashboard
-Infrastructure-Build-Cost-Dashboard using Python for Wonoasri Village, Madiun City
+Infrastructure-Build-Cost-Dashboard using Python for Wonoasri Village, Madiun City.
+Created by the 2022 batch of Business Statistics ITS friends, Website Division: Rafli, Reno (Me), Daniel, Anggi, Oliv, and Alwi.

 ## Problem Urgency
 A Community Service KKN Project carried out by the Business Statistics Department Team in designing an Interactive Dashboard Application for Estimating the Budget Plan (RAB) for Drainage and Road Development in Wonoasri District, Madiun Regency.
 This dashboard is created with the aim of providing information related to the RAB for Wonoasri District, Madiun Regency in the construction of village infrastructure such as drainage, macadam roads, paving roads, and others.